 A student who wishes to receive an associate degree should consult with an LMC counselor.
 The counselor will assist the student in planning the courses required to satisfy the major for the degree and all other graduation requirements.
 LMC students have the option of following the "Standard Path" or the "Transfer Path" when planning for an associate degree.
 See the following pages for more information on these options and the Associate Degree Requirement chart.
-Majors for an Associate in Science Degree include: biological science, chemistry, or technical/vocational programs.
+Majors for an Associate in Science Degree include: biological science, chemistry, or career technical programs.
 The Associate in Arts Degree is awarded for all other majors.
+Students may earn multiple degrees.